-Patients who are struggling emotionally after the trauma of a heart attack can also be far less likely to successfully make post-op lifestyle changes like regular exercise, smoking cessation or heart-healthy eating.
+Patients who are struggling emotionally after the trauma of a heart attack can also be far less likely to successfully make post-op lifestyle changes like regular exercise, smoking cessation, stress management or heart-healthy eating.
 In fact, the Israeli researchers found that patients who suffer depression following a heart attack were:

 - 20% less likely to be physically active